 This makes personal loans a popular financing option for a range of purchases.
 From emergency expenses to major life events like moving or a wedding, to consolidating debts.

-2. How funds are disbursed
+3. How loan funds are disbursed

 Another key difference is how lenders disburse funds borrowed through private student loans vs. personal loans.